 A leak from the back of the washing machine is almost always a supply hose or waste hose connection failure — both are plumbing connections.
 A plumber can inspect and replace failed hoses and tighten or replace connection points.
 If the leak is from underneath the machine, it is more likely an internal hose or door seal — an appliance engineer rather than a plumber.

-If the washing machine was provided as part of the tenancy, its repair or replacement is your obligation under Section 11 of the Landlord and Tenant Act 1985.
-Arrange inspection and repair promptly.
-If you fail to act within a reasonable time, Bexley Council’s housing team has enforcement powers.
+Check the tenancy agreement and inventory.
+Where a washing machine is provided as part of the tenancy, the landlord may be responsible for repair or replacement under the tenancy terms.
+Section 11 of the Landlord and Tenant Act 1985 covers the associated water supply, drainage and installation pipework, but does not automatically cover the appliance itself as a freestanding item.
+Arrange inspection and repair promptly under your tenancy terms; if you fail to act on a tenancy repair obligation within a reasonable time, Bexley Council’s housing team has enforcement powers.

 Appliance Installation across Bexley — areas we cover